What Is a Covenant Marriage?

 Covenant Marriage In Colorado?

 By and large, covenantal marriages are unlikely to be coming to a court near you.
 The last state to enact Covenant Marriage was Arizona in 2002.
-In the states that it exists, it is not terribly popular, with the vast majority of couples sticking with the standard marriage and divorce system.
-If you happen to have entered into a covenantal marriage, where available, then it is also likely that you need to stay in that state to have the covenant enforced.
+In the states where it does exist, it is not terribly popular, with the vast majority of couples sticking with the standard marriage and divorce system.
+If you happen to have entered into a covenant marriage, where available, then it is also likely that you need to stay in that state to have the covenant enforced.
 Given the unpopularity of the system, there hasn’t been much litigation on the subject.

 And just because you enter into a covenant marriage in one state, it does not mean another state without covenant marriage will honor it.
 On the contrary, an Alabama court declined to enforce the provisions of a covenant marriage a couple had entered into in Louisiana.
 Blackburn.1Blackburn v.
 Blackburn, 180 So.3d 16 (Ala.Civ.App.
 2015).
 It’s hard to imagine Colorado coming to a different conclusion, should the issue arise here.